-Middle Market and Small, Emerging and Diverse Managers
+Middle Market and Small and Emerging Managers

 For the past 30 years we have developed a market-leading, dedicated effort to investing in and alongside middle market and small and emerging managers, which we believe adds significant, differentiated value to our clients.
-In addition, we have invested with diverse managers for approximately 20 years, consistent with our firm's commitment to seeking the best possible risk-adjusted investment returns for our clients.
-We believe small, emerging and diverse managers represent a compelling, yet undercapitalized investment present opportunity in the alternatives universe. for better risk/return profiles, lower competition and differentiated underwriting.
+We believe small and emerging managers present opportunity for better risk/return profiles, lower competition and differentiated underwriting.

 We broadly define middle market investment activities as funds with AUM of generally less than \$3.0 billion in the United States, €2.0 billion in Europe or \$1.5 billion in Asia, small investment activities as funds with AUM of generally less than \$1.0 to \$2.0 billion and emerging market activities as managers that have launched three or fewer funds or have less than three years of investment activity.
-Our first small and emerging managers investment was in 1989.
-As of December 31, 2022 2023, we had \$17.9 billion \$19.7 billion of AUM dedicated to small and emerging managers and \$13.1 \$15.7 billion of AUM dedicated to diverse managers across both private markets and absolute return strategies.
-We believe small, emerging and diverse managers present opportunity for better risk/return profiles, lower competition and differentiated underwriting.
+As of December 31, 2024, we had \$19.9 billion of AUM dedicated to small and emerging managers across both private markets and absolute return strategies.